leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Because databases have already strongly typed fields that takes some of the sanitization off your hands.
 But you will always have to post process the data one more time before putting them into your machine learning models.

 --

-For sure you could do some santization / normalization when creating your database field and when inserting the scraped data into the database.

-Database is good for a normalized typing.
-So you can not put a varchar in an integer field, this is a good first step for normalizing.
-So you can be sure of the types of the data column when pulling it into python after running a select query.

-But you will always have to post process the data one more time before putting them into your models.
-Like filling up NaNs,
-Now the datascientist can preprocess the data your use in a neural net or something.

 You could play with thinking up queries for searching good predictive attribute